Candy canes, wise men, and reindeer - oh my!

 Sheet Music Popsicle Ornament I couldn’t love this more!
 It’s lovely, easy to make, and sure to produce lots of smiles.
-I’m using it this year as the craft during my Christmas Camp.
+This was a hit at my Christmas Camp!

 Star Music Ornament This will look so pretty on a Christmas tree and best of all - it's super easy to make.
 It's another great choice for a Christmas Camp.

-Easy-to-Make Ornaments Check out Sara Campbell's blog for the low-down on how to make these.
+Easy-to-Make Ornaments Check out Sara Campbell's post for the low-down on how to make these.
 My favorite is the glass globe.

 Christmas Rhythm Match-Up This would be cute for a group activity.
 Divide the kids into groups and see who can get them all first

 Snowman and Reindeer Games Everything Susan Paradis does is adorable.
 This is no exception.